Questions You Should Know about Safety Rain PVC Boots

 Puddlegear makes Good Stuff for babies, toddlers, and kids: rain jackets, bib-style rain pants, and waterproof mittens and hats.
 The primary material is a high-quality, thick, uncoated polyurethane fabric that is PVC free and phthalate free, and the seams are heat-sealed.
 Unfortunately, Puddlegear does not yet make boots.

 Stonz offers several kinds of boots for babies, toddlers and children.
-We haven&#;t heard back from them yet about details regarding their materials, but I&#;m fairly confident that their toddler-sized Rain Bootz are Good Stuff.
-Stonz states that these boots are &#;100% natural rubber,&#; which can&#;t be fully true, but I do like that they are free from the most concerning stuff&#;PVC, phthalates, lead, and formaldehyde.
+We haven’t heard back from them yet about details regarding their materials, but I’m fairly confident that their toddler-sized Rain Bootz are Good Stuff.
+Stonz states that these boots are ‘100% natural rubber,’ which can’t be fully true, but I do like that they are free from the most concerning stuff—PVC, phthalates, lead, and formaldehyde.

 BUY on amazon